 As the New York Times explained in a recent article, “It’s an epidemiological accident of history,” that the monkeypox outbreak is affecting the gay community.
 The most likely explanation is that someone who was infected with the monkeypox virus attended a gay rave in Europe.
 Those people who were in attendance then traveled back to wherever they were from, carrying the disease with them.
 Monkeypox then began to spread within those same social and sexual networks in countries across the globe.

 However, just because the current monkeypox outbreak began in a certain population, it doesn’t mean it will stay there.
 Eventually this outbreak will infect members of other populations unless it is contained.
 There is no immunity to monkeypox in the U.S. so there is the potential for this outbreak to continue to spread.

 Is monkeypox sexually transmitted?

-As far as we know, the answer is no. Monkeypox spreads through close contact with skin lesions or respiratory secretions from an infected person, usually through prolonged skin-to-skin or face-to-face contact.
+As far as we know, the answer is no, monkeypox is not sexually transmitted.
+Monkeypox spreads through close contact with skin lesions or respiratory secretions from an infected person, usually through prolonged skin-to-skin or face-to-face contact.
 The disease can also spread if someone comes into contact with items that have been contaminated with fluid from monkeypox lesions including surfaces, bedding and clothing.
 Monkeypox may also occur between a pregnant parent and fetus before and after birth.